JavierM42/react-line-wrapping-input/README.md

 The suffix is rendered in a `span` tag.
 Use the `suffixStyle` and/or `suffixClassName` props to style it if you need to.

+### readOnly

+In addition to `disabled` support, a `readOnly` boolean prop is included.
+This will unmount the textarea and show the static content instead.
+It can be useful when a disabled field is not desirable or if distinct _read-only_ and _disabled_ states are required.

 ### ref

 The `ref` to the textarea element is exposed via forwardRef.
 Use it only if you know what you're doing.